hyperfiddle/electric-fiddle/src/electric_tutorial/forms3a_form.md

 * form submissions rise to the root - they are concurrent
 * `t` used to release state, or `(t err)` to feed the error into the commit button so it enters retry state
   * ::ok -> `(t)`, release staged form as it is safe now, which releases the fields as well
-  * assert false -> retry, `(t err)`, releases commit interaction but retains staged form as it is in retry state
+  * anything else -> `(t err)` to prompt for retry, releases commit interaction but retains staged form as it is in retry state

 !fn-src[hyperfiddle.cqrs0/Service]()

 Future work
   * What if the form buffer was moved to the server, so that if you refresh the page, your state is not lost?

-# Scratch

-* dirty state - field is yellow, edit request in flight - field level
-* commit/discard buttons at form level
-  - busy state - commit is disabled, edit request in flight - form level
-  - cancellation - when busy, we can cancel the in-flight form edit
-  - error state - at form level

  Glossary

 * **Intent** refers to what the user wants to accomplish - their goal or desired action.
 It's about the user's purpose or motivation when interacting with an interface.
 * **Affordance** refers to the perceived possibilities for action that an object or interface element provides.
 It's about how the design communicates what actions can be taken.